CoSyn: Detecting Implicit Hate Speech in Online Conversations Using a Context Synergized Hyperbolic Network: Experiments and Results

 \subsection{Results Analysis}

-In Fig. \ref{fig:example}, we show test set predictions from 4 different conversation trees with an attempt to study the effect of conversational and author context for target utterance classification.
+In Fig. \ref{fig:example}, we show test set predictions from 4 different conversation trees from the ICHCL dataset with an attempt to study the effect of conversational and author context for target utterance classification.
 We notice that hateful users possess high degrees of homophily and are predominantly hateful over time.
-It also reveals a limitation of CoSyn where insufficient context from the parent leads to a false positive (comment in 4th example).
+It also reveals a limitation of CoSyn where insufficient context from the parent leads to a false positive (comment in the 4th example).